cyfaboop/Rexie/README.md

 ### Handling a Massive Number of `ViewContainer`

 If there is a need to create thousands or even more `ViewContainer`, the performance of virtual DOM will be extremely poor.
-Compared to `react-dom`, it is more prone to stack overflow due to the deeper function call chains in PixiJS's API.
-Although `rexie` can adopt queue-based updates like Preact, the performance will still be severely degraded.
+Compared to react-dom, it is more prone to stack overflow due to the deeper function call chains in PixiJS's API.
+Although rexie can adopt queue-based updates like Preact, the performance will still be severely degraded.
 Therefore, it is recommended to use `useRef` to obtain a `Container` reference and manually `addChild` `ViewContainer`.
 When the component unmounts, these `ViewContainer` will still be automatically destroyed, so no manual cleanup is required.

 ### Order of Props